Dana Brunetti: Producer

 In writing the book on the founding of Facebook, Mezrich was in touch with some of the founding members but not all.
 He was having trouble contacting Eduardo Saverin.
 To facilitate that meeting, Brunetti had a screening in Boston of the movie based Mezrich's first book and invited Saverin to that screening.
 At the party following the screening, the three of them spent time discussing Mezrich's work.
 A later screening of the film in Las Vegas resulted in Saverin and his friends meeting with Brunetti and Mezrich again.
 Brunetti made sure to have Kevin Spacey attend the premiere and after party as well to ensure that their Facebook-related project would have all the momentum it needed.

 The 14-page proposal by Mezrich resulted in a movie being sold to Sony that became The Social Network.

 In 2011, The Social Network was nominated for eight Oscars, including Best Picture, Music (Original Score), Actor in a Leading Role, Cinematography, Directing, Film Editing, Sound Mixing and Writing (Adapted Screenplay).
 Brunetti talked about The Social Network on KCRW's The Business podcast.

 In 2016, Brunetti admitted to finding "dates" for Saverin in his attempts to gain the latter's cooperation on the movie.

 Brunetti produced Captain Phillips, which starred Tom Hanks and was directed by Paul Greengrass, which earned him his second career Academy Award nomination.
-In 2015, Brunetti and Michael DeLuca reunited to produce the Fifty Shades of Grey film adaptation for Focus Features.
+In 2015, Brunetti and Michael De Luca reunited to produce the Fifty Shades of Grey film adaptation for Focus Features.
 In 2016, Brunetti publicly criticized the Producers Guild of America for initially not awarding him a producers mark (p.g.a. mark) for the sequel to Fifty Shades of Grey, Fifty Shades Darker.
 Brunetti eventually received the mark after he won a decision on appeal.
 He dubbed it a victory.
 He was also credited on the third film, Fifty Shades Freed.